Free UK funding quotes · Compared across the whole market · For property investors and businesses

 • Stretched senior extends it beyond the usual cap through a single facility, simpler than stacking a second loan.

-• Mezzanine finance is a second-layer loan behind the senior lender, pricing higher for the extra risk, that experienced developers use to push leverage and free working capital between schemes.
+• Mezzanine debt is a second-layer loan behind the senior lender, pricing higher for the extra risk, that experienced developers use to push leverage and free working capital between schemes.

 • Conversion finance funds works on an existing property as a bridging loan with a refinance exit.